zenakuten/WSUTComp/README.md

 V29
 - fix the warmup message piling up on itself at the bottom of the screen
 - Flak is back (ty Vapor!)
+- delay autodemo start until the client has finished its initial replication burst

 V28
 - fix dodge landing stutter online, the multidodge bookkeeping only ran on the client